ubiquity-os-marketplace/text-conversation-rewards/README.md

    - Only evaluates the commenter's original contributions
    - Considers the relationship between comments and their context

-4. The AI model assigns relevance scores from 0 to 1:
+4. The language model assigns relevance scores from 0 to 1:
    ```typescript
    interface Relevances {
      [commentId: string]: number; // 0 = irrelevant, 1 = highly relevant